zer0fl4g/Nanomite/readme.md

 + added save file dialog to memory dump and patch manager
 + added the correct offsets for loaded modules imports in the peeditor
 + added double click handler in trace view, bp manager and patch manager to send a offset to disassembler window
++ added possibility to set nanomite also as wow64 jit debugger
++ added possibility to use Up/Down arrows and PageUp/Down to navigate in disassembler
 + added possibility to create a full process dump
 + added possibility to open function view for selected modules
 + added support for saving patches in dlls